sahithyandev/s3/src/content/docs/engineering-thermodynamics/03-energy.md

 ```

 Here:

 - $U$ - internal energy
 - $\frac{1}{2}mv^2$ - kinetic energy of the system.
 - $mgz$ is the potential energy of the system.

-## Microscopic energy
+## Microscopic Energy

-Refers to the energy possessed by individual particles or molecules within a system.
+The energy possessed by individual particles or molecules within a system.
 Associated with the motion and interactions of these particles at the atomic and molecular level.
-Aka. internal energy.
 Denoted by $U$. $ $

+Examples:
+- Thermal energy from random molecular motion in steam
+- Chemical energy stored in fuel molecules

+### Internal Energy

+Sum of all microscopic energies of a system.

-## Macroscopic energy
+## Macroscopic Energy

-Refers to the energy associated with the bulk properties of a system.
+The energy associated with the bulk properties of a system.
 Such as its temperature, pressure, and volume.
 It is the energy that can be measured and observed at the macroscopic scale.

+Examples:
+- Kinetic energy of a moving car
+- Potential energy of water behind a dam

 ## Heat & Work